PrecedingxD/PrecedingxD/README.md

 Hey!
 My name is Nate, or you may know me as Preceding.
 I'm a Minecraft plugin developer currently learning Kotlin and Java.
-I've been using Kotlin for two months and Java for four years.
+I've been using Kotlin for two months and Java for two years.
 Please don't expect this information to be up to date as I don't change this stuff too often!